freeradical13/freeradical13.github.io/index.md

 The [pancreas][] is an organ that releases various hormones into the blood and various digestive enzymes into the small intestine.

+#### Fluid Waste

+Some organisms create a fluid waste called [urine][] which is excreted.
+In the process of [filtration][], blood or hemolymph interact with transport epithelia and due to their liquid pressure (e.g. blood pressure), water and small solutes cross the epithelial membrane into an excratory tubule, forming the urine solution called [filtrate][].
+Some non-wastes are recovered back into the blood or hemolympy through a process of [reabsorption][].
+Additional wastes from capillaries neighboring the excratory tubule enter the filtrate through a process of secretion.

 #### Kidney

 The [Kidneys][] are two organs which filter blood.